Intracto/buildozer/README.md

 browsersync:
   server: null # Static sites
   proxy: null # Dynamic sites
+  reload: null # Glob to watch for reload
 ```

 If you want to configure your own paths, you can run `buildozer config` to generate a `.buildozerrc` in your folder and change the paths however you like.
 All `src` paths are prefixed `src_base_path`, the `dest` paths are prefixed with `dest_base_path`.